The LGA has launched the findings from its inquiry into how the Government’s levelling up agenda might better strengthen local communities.

 As leaders of people and place, councils have a material interest in the outcomes levelling up communities will bring, and that this ambitious agenda can only be delivered if local leaders are properly engaged in its delivery.
-The LGA is launching an inquiry into how the Government’s levelling up agenda might better strengthen local communities.
-The inquiry will look beyond the Levelling Up White Paper to investigate the role of local leadership in shaping a recovery that works for all.

 Independent Steering Group

 The independent steering group helps shape the inquiry’s development including its evidence gathering; makes contributions drawing on their own experience and expertise and formulates a set of recommendations based around each of the themes.